jldec/pub-doc/markdown/014 Packages and Themes.md

 For extra parameters, use `{ path:"name", ... }` instead of name strings like the example above.

-In order to use packages which are not included with `pub-server` they first have to be installed.
+To use packages which are not included with `pub-server`, they first have to be installed.

 ```
 npm install --save <pkg-name>
 ```

-This will add a reference to the latest released version of the package inside the `dependencies` list of your `package.json`.
+This will add a reference to the latest released version of the package into the `dependencies` list of your `package.json`.

 #### Resolving paths